 What Happens When You Don’t Have Enough Magnesium?

-A 2012 study from the International Life Sciences Institute reported that some health risks from a magnesium deficiency include type 2 diabetes, migraine headaches, asthma, colon cancer, and hypertension to name a few.
+Most people suffer consequences from a vitamin or mineral deficiency and magnesium is no exception.
+A 2012 study from the International Life Sciences Institute reported that somefrom a magnesium deficiency include type 2 diabetes, migraine headaches, asthma, colon cancer, and hypertension to name a few.

-- Cardiovascular disease: Though the prevalence of heart disease is both devastating and wide-spread, research has shown that higher levels of magnesium showed a reduced risk of both cardiovascular disease and heart disease.
+- Cardiovascular disease: Though the prevalence of heart disease is both devastating and wide-spread, research has shown that higher levels of magnesium showed a reduced risk of both and heart disease.

 - Type 2 diabetes: Because of magnesium’s critical role in balancing glucose levels, diets rich in magnesium are linked to a significantly lower risk of diabetes, according to the National Institutes of Health.

-- Osteoporosis: Because it activates the essential, bone-fortifying elements found in Vitamin D, magnesium is critical to healthy bone development, and has also been shown to ward off osteoporosis.
+- Osteoporosis: Because it activates the essential, bone-fortifying elements found in Vitamin D, magnesium is critical to healthy and has also been shown to ward off osteoporosis.

 - Migraine headaches: Though research in this area is limited, there is enough evidence to support the idea that magnesium therapy— high doses of magnesium prescribed by a healthcare professional— could be beneficial in treating migraine headaches.